plan-one-gmbh/flask-oidc/docs/index.rst

 You have the same parameters as for accept_token plus the parameter validation_func.
 With this, you can set a callback_method that is used to check if the request is permitted instead of the default implementation.
-The default implementation is asking the keycloak server for an rely party token that has all permissions of the current logged in user.
+The default implementation is asking the keycloak server for a rely party token that has all permissions of the current logged in user.
+The rely party token or rpt contains the permissions of a user after keycloak evaluate all policies.
 These permissions are checked against the current uri in the request.
-Is there a match the request is granted with a 200 and the decorated function is called.
-If not the decorator returns a 403.
-Is there are any errors or problems while validating the decorator also returns 403.
+Is there a match, the request is granted with a 200 and the decorated function is called.
+If not, the decorator returns a 403.
+Is there are any errors or problems while validating, the decorator also returns 403.

 Registration
 ------------